sumitjha2003/retail-analytics-capstone/README.md

 ## 🔑 Key Business Insights

-- **East is the top-performing region** by net sales, with margins consistent (~38%) across all four regions — no region is structurally underperforming.
+- **East is the top-performing region** by net sales ($1,363,938), with margins consistent (~38%) across all four regions — no region is structurally underperforming.
+- **Age-group performance is tightly bunched at the top** — 56–65 ($971,225) and 36–45 ($969,738) are effectively tied for the highest net sales, less than 0.2% apart, with all five age groups within a narrow band overall.
 - **High discounts (20%+) do not drive proportionally more volume.** That band has the *fewest* transactions and the *lowest* margin (31.3%) of the three discount bands — low discounts (0–10%) earn the best margin (43.6%).
 - **Category margins are tightly clustered (~38–39%)** — no single category is dragging down blended profitability.
 - **Cash vs. Online payment split is nearly even** (49.9% / 50.1%), so payment mode is not, by itself, a growth lever.